Veterinary Technician Schools in Florida

 Here are common steps to becoming a certified veterinary technician (CVT) in Florida:

 Step 2: Pass the Veterinary Technician National Examination (VTNE).
 This examination, while optional for aspiring vet techs in Florida, is essential for these healthcare professionals who are seeking certification.
 It’s also advisable for people who may move to another state where licensure—and thus passing the examination—is required for practice.
-There is no state exam in Florida as of July 2023.
+There is no state exam in FL as of October 2024.

 Step 3: Get certified through the Florida Veterinary Medical Association (FVMA) or the Florida Veterinary Technician Association (FVTA).
 While this licensure is not essential for practice, as mentioned above, it may be advisable for several reasons.
-First, being certified can indicate a certain performance standard to future employers.
+First, being a certified professional can indicate a certain standard of performance to future employers.
 Also, for people who may relocate to other states in the future, having a preexisting certification can make a transfer of employment or licensure less complicated.

-Please note that CVTs need to renew their licenses every two years in Florida on December 31st of odd-numbered years (FVTA 2023).
+Please note that CVTs need to renew their licenses every two years in FL on December 31st of odd-numbered years (FVTA 2024).
 This requires an application and 15 hours of continued education (CE).

 Certification for Veterinary Technicians in Florida